Dome Sweet Dome!

 The building has brought the community together.
 Friends, family, and volunteers from the local area and across the world have been involved in creating the Hjertefolgers home.

 The SOLARDOME® PRO dome is providing complete weather protection and is dramatically reducing heat loss from the house within.
 It is enabling the Hjertefolgers to grow a vast abundance of plants and produce that would not normally survive in the extreme Northern European climate.
 Daytime warmth is being retained in the living quarters for the night, ultraviolet radiation is being reduced, and building maintenance so far has been minimal.
-A log burning stove and solar panel technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.
+A log burning stove and Boulder solar panel installation technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.

 Benjamin and Ingrid Hjertefolger comment: “We are so pleased to have moved in.
 Our house is amazing – we have been blown away by the magnificence of the dome and the life it is helping us to lead.
 We have all worked really hard to create our eco-friendly home, our dream, and our little sustainable bubble that supports our eco values and that will allow our family to grow up in a beautiful, ecological and healthy environment.
 We are excited about the years ahead.”